Henauxg/ghx_proc_gen/README.md

   The log level can be configured by the user crates (`tracing::level`, the `LogPlugin` for Bevy, ...).

 - `bevy`: Disabled by default, enabling it simply derives `Component` on common structs of the crate.
+- `reflect`: Disabled by default, enabling it simply derives `Reflect` on common structs of the crate.

 # For Bevy users